angelsolaorbaiceta/pelotari_proto/protocol.md

 2. Add the responding machine as peer.
 3. Confirm the registration of the new peer by sending it a unicast UDP message to port `21450`.
    The message should contain the string: `dale!`.

+If the responder is added as peer but never received the confirmation message, it will be removed from the peers list by the heartbeat part of the protocol.

 ## 2. Heartbeat